Cross-Modal Causal Relational Reasoning for Event-Level Visual Question Answering: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel event-level visual question answering framework named Cross-Modal Causal RelatIonal Reasoning (CMCIR), to mitigate the spurious correlations and discover the causal structures for visual-linguistic modality.
-The CMCIR model is seamlessly constituted by five sub-modules: Visual Representation Learning (VRL), Linguistic Representation Learning (LRL), Spatial-Temporal Transformer (STT), Causality-aware Visual-Linguistic Reasoning (CVLR), and Visual-Linguistic Feature Fusion (VLFF).
-To uncover the causal structures for visual and linguistic modalities, we propose a novel Causality-aware Visual-Linguistic Reasoning (CVLR) module, which leverages front-door and back-door causal interventions to disentangle the visual and linguistic spurious correlations.
-To discover the fine-grained interactions among linguistic semantics, spatial and temporal representations, we build a Spatial-Temporal Transformer (STT) that builds the visual and linguistic semantics interactions from multi-modal co-occurrence between the question with the visual content, respectively.
-To fuse the causality-ware visual and linguistic features, we introduce a Visual-Linguistic Feature Fusion (VLFF) module that leverages the hierarchical linguistic semantic relations to adaptively learn the global semantic-aware visual-linguistic representations.
-Extensive experiments on event-level urban dataset SUTD-TrafficQA and three benchmark real-world datasets TGIF-QA, MSVD-QA, and MSRVTT-QA well demonstrate the effectiveness of our CMCIR for discovering visual-linguistic causal structures and achieving robust event-level visual question answering.
+We propose an event-level visual question answering framework named Cross-Modal Causal RelatIonal Reasoning (CMCIR), to mitigate the spurious correlations and discover the causal structures for visual-linguistic modality.
+To uncover causal structures for visual and linguistic modalities, we propose a Causality-aware Visual-Linguistic Reasoning (CVLR) module, which leverages front-door and back-door causal interventions to disentangle the spurious correlations between visual and linguistic modalities.
+Extensive experiments on the event-level urban dataset SUTD-TrafficQA and three benchmark real-world datasets TGIF-QA, MSVD-QA, and MSRVTT-QA demonstrate the effectiveness of CMCIR in discovering visual-linguistic causal structures and achieving robust event-level visual question answering.
+Unlike previous methods that simply eliminate either the linguistic or visual bias without considering cross-modal causality discovery, we apply front-door and back-door causal intervention modules to discover cross-modal causal structures.